clairesiqi/Doom-and-CartPole-with-Reinforcement-Learning/README.md

 # Doom-and-CartPole-with-Reinforcement-Learning
-Training Doom and CartPole agent with REINFORCE, PPO, DDDQN
+Training Doom and CartPole agent with REINFORCE, PPO, DDDQN.
+Summited as main coursework for Reinforcement Learning module at University of Bath.